Leonardo Maia

 Leonardo Maia (born December 4, 1980) is a Brazilian former racing driver.

-He began racing professionally in the Barber Dodge Pro Series in 2001 and he won the series championship in 2003.
+Maia began racing professionally in the Barber Dodge Pro Series in 2001 and he won the series championship in 2003.
 In 2004, he moved to the Infiniti Pro Series (now Indy Lights) for Brian Stewart Racing and finished fifth in the championship with a pair of third place finishes.
-The following year he made two Toyota Atlantic starts for Jensen MotorSport and he participated full-time in 2006 for Forsythe Championship Racing, finishing ninth in points with a best finish of fifth (twice).
+The following year, he made two Toyota Atlantic starts for Jensen MotorSport and he participated full-time in 2006 for Forsythe Championship Racing, finishing ninth in points with a best finish of fifth (twice).
 He retired from professional racing afterwards.